|Prices - including tax|

 Enjoy a whale watching cruise in Boston, Massachusetts.

-Our whale watching tour provides three hours of excitement and whale watching on our comfortable high-speed catamaran.
-We will get you to and from the whales in less time, which allows you more time to enjoy them.
+This whale watching tour provides three hours of excitement on a comfortable high-speed catamaran.
+You will get to and from the whales in less time, which allows you more time to enjoy them.

-All of our trips are narrated by professional researchers from the Whale Center of New England, the regions foremost authority on our whale population.
+All of the trips are narrated by professional researchers from the Whale Center of New England, the regions foremost authority on our whale population.

 Length: 3 hours